Crypt of the NecroDancer: Gameplay

 Crypt of the NecroDancer is a top-down 2D game in which the player controls one of a selection of characters to explore several levels of an underground dungeon that are procedurally generated, similar to roguelike games.

-Players can manipulate their character by using either a dance pad, a keyboard, or a gamepad.
-Unlike traditional roguelikes, the player can only have their character move or attack if they perform the action on the beat of the music.
+The player can manipulate their character by using either a dance pad, a keyboard, or a gamepad.
+Unlike traditional roguelikes, the player can only move their character or attack if they perform the action on the beat of the music.
 Enemies drop coins when killed, and killing successive enemies without taking damage or missing a beat increases a coin-scoring multiplier.
-Failure to match the beat does not directly harm the character in most situations, but does reset the scoring multiplier and may cause the character to be harmed by a nearby monster if they are in their attack path.
+Failure to match the beat does not directly harm the character in most situations, but does reset the scoring multiplier and may cause the character to be damaged by a nearby monster if they are in their attack path.
 The character can also be harmed by moving into a monster's path.
 When the character's health meter empties, the game is over.
-Monsters move according to predetermined patterns that the player must learn to attack and avoid damage; skeletons, for example, target the player directly, but only move and attack on every other beat.
+Monsters move according to predetermined patterns that the player must learn to attack and avoid damage.
+For example, skeletons target the player directly, but only move and attack on every other beat.